yyutong/tp/docs/UserGuide.md

 </div>

 Examples:
-* `filter-d movies`: list all the expenses which description has the keyword 'movies'.
+* `filter-d movie`: list all the expenses which description has the keyword 'movie'.

 ![filter-d](images/listByDescCommand.png)